-4b.
+5b.
 The AMF invokes Nsmf_PDUSession_UpdateSMContext (SM Context ID, N1 SM container (PDU Session Modification Request with the multicast information)).

-5. The SMF checks whether a multicast context for the multicast group (address) exists in the system, i.e., whether there is a UE that already joined the multicast group.
-If the multicast context for the multicast group does not exist, then the SMF creates it when the first UE joins the multicast group.
-If it is the first UE joining the multicast group, the UPF may also have to join the multicast tree towards the content provider.
+6. If UE supports MBS, and if the SMF1 has no information about the multicast context for the multicast group, the SMF1 checks at the UDR whether a multicast context for the multicast group (address) exists in the system.
+If the multicast context for the multicast group does not exist, then the SMF creates it when the first UE joins the multicast group, stores the multicast context including itself as multicast controlling SMF in the UDR, and configures an UPF to handle the multicast data distribution.
+If it is the first UE joining the multicast group, the UPF may also have to join the multicast tree towards the content provider, the SMF should request the UPF to join the multicast tree when configuring the UPF, see step 13 and 23.
+If a multicast context already exists in the UDR, the SMF1 retrieves the related information, including information related to SMF2 controlling the multicast ingress point, SMF1 further interacts with SMF2 for e.g., determining the QoS rules.

+If the UE supports the reception of multicast data, steps 7 to 21 apply

-6. The SMF requests the AMF to transfer a message to the RAN nodecarrying transparently to RAN node an indication that the UE joined the multicast session identified by the multicast address using the Namf_Communication service
+7. The SMF1 requests the AMF to transfer a message to the RAN node using the Namf_N1N2MessageTransfer service (N2 SM information (PDU Session ID, Multicast Context ID), N1 SM container (PDU Session Modification Command (PDU Session ID, QFI(s) associating to multicast, QoS Profile(s) associating to multicast, multicast information ([Multicast Context ID], multicast address, QoS rule(s) for Multicast flows)) to

-Editor's note: Whether the N1N2 message transfer service operation or a new service operation is used is FFS.
-The related Session Management signalling towards the UE, e.g., providing information regarding Multicast Context and Multicast Flows is also FFS.
-It is also FFS if additional dedicated signalling towards the RAN node to establish a multicast distribution session is required.
+- create a multicast context in the RAN, if it does not exist already; and

+- inform about the relation between the multicast context and the UE’s PDU session.

-7. The session modification request is sent to the RAN.
-The request is sent in the UE context using the currently standardized message enhanced with multicast related information, which includes a multicast group identity (e.g., multicast address itself, Multicast Session context ID, or multicast flow information such as multicast QoS Flow ID and associating QoS information).
+8. The N2 session modification request is sent to the RAN.
+The request is sent in the UE context using the PDU Session Resource Modify Request message enhanced with multicast related information, which includes a multicast group identity (e.g., multicast address itself, Multicast Session context ID, and multicast flow information such as multicast QoS Flow ID and associating QoS information).
 The RAN is using the multicast group identity to determine that the session modification procedures of two or more UEs correspond to one multicast group.
 In other words, the RAN learns what UEs are receiving the same multicast from the multicast group identity.
-When the RAN receives a session modification request for previously unknown multicast group identity, the RAN is configured to serve this multicast group.
+When the RAN receives a session modification request for previously unknown multicast group identity, the RAN configures resources to serve this multicast group.

-Editor's note: It is FFS which information is used by NG-RAN to determine the mapping between a Multicast flow ID and a (unicast) DRB of a specific UE.

-Editor's note: It is FFS whether RAN awareness about the group of UEs receiving the same multicast traffic poses an issue for certain Public Safety scenarios.
+NOTE 3: The mapping between a Multicast flows and (unicast and/or broadcast) radio bearers should be studied in the RAN WGs in the NR_MBS work item.

+9. The N1 SM container (PDU Session Modification Command) is provided to the UE.

-8. The RAN performs the necessary access network resource modification such as configuration of broadcast bearers.
+10. The RAN performs the necessary access network resource modification such as configuration of broadcast bearers.
+RAN node checks whether the user plane for the multicast group/context distribution is already established towards the RAN node.

+If RAN supports MBS, RAN configures the UE for receiving the MBS data via MBS Session.

-Editor's note: The details of this procedure should be studied in the RAN WGs.
+NOTE 4: The details of access network resource modification should be studied in the RAN WGs.